Weronika Marczuk: Career

 In 2013, Marczuk produced a modern dance performance entitled "I Move You" directed by Maciej Zakliczyński; the play premiered at the Dramatyczny Theater in Białystok and was played in Poland, among others, at the Buffo Theater.
 Also in 2013, she founded the organization "White Ribbon Ukraine" and conducted the first large social campaign in Ukraine against violence against women entitled You like it, don't be!
 In 2014, she unsuccessfully ran for a seat in the Łódź district in the European Parliament elections, starting from the first place on the list of the Democratic Left Alliance - Labor Union electoral committee and obtaining 14,572 votes.

 From 2015 to 2016, Marczuk was the organizer of a series of exhibitions "Genotype of Freedom" by Ivan Marczuk, listed by the Daily Telegraph among the hundred living geniuses of the world.
 The first exhibition took place at the Kordegarda Gallery in Warsaw with the participation of the Ministers of Culture of both countries, the next ones were organized at the NCK Gallery in Krakow and the Museum in Żyrardów.

 In 2016, she was invited to Kyiv, together with a team of Polish managers, to manage the state-owned Ukrainian Railways, where she worked as the Management Board Director for two years.
 Also in 2016, she became the president and co-founder of a women's non-governmental organization in Kyiv "International Women's Entrepreneurship Embassy".
 In 2018, she started working at the Polish-Ukrainian Chamber of Commerce as the managing director of the subsidiary Polish Business Center in Kyiv.
 Since 2019, she has been the PUIG representative for the Ukrainian market and a member of the Chamber Council.

 In 2020, Marczuk wrote a second book titled Walka o macierzyństwo.

 Personal life

 From 1993 to 1995, Marczuk first husband was Bartosz Nowopolski.
 In 1995, she married actor Cezary Pazura in a civil ceremony, whom she met in Sopot in 1994.
 Their church wedding took place in 2003.
 In 2007, they divorced.
 At the end of 2009, at the request of Pazura, she reverted to her maiden name.

-On 17 January 2020, Marczuk gave birth to a daughter, Anna, whose father is a Pole, with whom she has been in a relationship since 2012.
+Marczuk has been in long-term relationship with anonymous man since 2012, and in January 2020, she gave birth to their daughter, Anna.
+Before having her daughter, Marczuk had suffered loss of twin children, a boy and a girl, who were born prematurely, as well as multiple miscarriages.